 Christopher (Chris) M. King is a senior counsel and intellectual property lawyer with Foley & Lardner LLP.
-He is a member of the firm's Mechanical & Electromechanical Technologies Practice and the Food & Beverage and Manufacturing Industry Teams.
+He is a member of the firm's Mechanical & Electromechanical Technologies Practice and the Energy, Food & Beverage, Manufacturing, and Supply Chain Solutions Industry Teams.

-Chris earned his law degree, magna cum laude, from Marquette University Law School (J.D., 2009), where he served as a comment editor for the Marquette Intellectual Property Law Review and served as a member of the Marquette Law Review.
-During law school, Chris was a law clerk for the Honorable Diane S. Sykes of the United States Court of Appeals for the Seventh Circuit.
+Chris earned his law degree, magna cum laude, from Marquette University Law School (J.D., 2009).
 He received his bachelor’s degree in mechanical engineering from the University of Wisconsin-Madison (B.S., 2000) and was a member of both Tau Beta Pi (national engineering honor society) and Pi Tau Sigma (national mechanical engineering honor society).

 Chris is a registered patent attorney, admitted to practice before the U.S. Patent and Trademark Office.
 He is also admitted to practice in Wisconsin and before the Eastern District Court of Wisconsin.